 Why You Should Get The Amex Green Card

-While I’ve written a detailed review of the Amex Green Card (which you can check out for more details), in this post I wanted to share eight reasons you should consider picking up this card, if you haven’t done so already:
+While I’ve written a detailed review of the Amex Green Card, in this post I wanted to share eight reasons you should consider picking up this card, if you haven’t done so already:

 3x Points On Dining

 The Amex Green Card offers 3x points on dining at restaurants globally.
 I value Amex points at 1.7 cents each, so to me, that’s like a 5.1% return in that category.